The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 The knee joint consists of the femur and tibia, these tubular bones are interconnected by a system of ligaments and muscles, in addition, in the upper part of the knee there is a rounded bone - the patella or patella.

-bony components of the knee
+bones of the knee

 Connecting components